julienfouilhe/automate-gate-opening/README.md

 - If you won't use MQTT, remove everything related.
 - If you do, comment everything related for now because we will install it later.

 The script as is does not send the code when it's run.
-It waits for messages ordering it to At this point you can try to run the script and it should open your garage if you add this before the `start_loop`:
+It waits for messages ordering it to open the garage door.
+At this point you can try to run the script and it should open your garage if you add this before the `start_loop`:

 ```python